rnuske/komaletter/README.md

 ### Requirements
 Beyond the R package dependency `rmarkdown`, a working `pandoc` binary and a `LaTeX` distribution including `KOMA-Script` is needed.
 RStudio installs it's own copy of `pandoc`, otherwise do what is needed on your OS.
-For LaTeX look for `texlive` which is included in most Linux distributions or `MiKTeX` if you are using Windows.
+As for LaTeX look for `texlive` which is included in most Linux distributions.
 KOMA-Script is part of all but the most bare bone LaTeX distributions.
 Something like `sudo apt install pandoc pandoc-citeproc texlive` should provide everything needed on Debian/Ubuntu.
+To get a working LaTeX on Windows it is recommended to use the service of the R package `tinytex`.

-If you plan to write non-english letters, make sure you have the necessary language packs, _i.e_ `texlive-lang-german`.
+If you plan to write non-english letters, make sure you have the necessary language packs, _i.e._ `texlive-lang-german`.

 ### Authors